-The principal business activity of Bri-Chem is the wholesale distribution, blending and packaging of drilling fluid products for the oil and gas industry.
+The principal business activity of Bri-Chem is the wholesale distribution of drilling fluid products for the oil and gas industry.
 Drilling fluid, also called drilling mud, is a circulating fluid used while drilling oil and natural gas wells and in exploration drilling rigs.
+The drilling fluid is pumped from the surface through the hollow drill string, exits through nozzles in the drill bit, and returns to the surface through the annular space between the drill string and the walls of the hole.